yohanis-tadese/My-Development-Setup/README.md

 `Tab Size` set to `2`, for better code readability

-# Color setup used in the development
+# Color used in the development

 `Color Zilla` With ColorZilla you can get a color reading from any point in your browser.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)

+# MongoDB used in the development

+`Color Zilla` The community version of our distributed document database provides powerful ways to query and analyze your data.[Link &rarr;](https://www.mongodb.com/try/download/community-kubernetes-operator)